hazelpy/Custom-Stage-Loader-Documentation/API/LIB/TilingAnimatedSprite.md

     getter: get_offset()
     description: Determines how offset the sprite is from its anchor point.
 Anchor point is determined by [`centered`](#centered).

+  - name: mirror
+    type: "bool"
+    default: "false"
+    description: Determines whether or not the sprite's repeated texture are mirrored.

   - name: h_tile
     type: "bool"
     default: "false"